imallison/life-dev/planning/layout.md

 2. Create Account
     - Name
     - Username (5-10 characters): check if the username is already used
+    - Security Questions (1-2)
-    - Password (5-20 characters)
+        - Use questions instead of a password (5-20 characters)
+    - Account Type
 3. Login
     - Username: store all usernames
+    - Security Questions (1-2)
         - Password: encrypt
         - Recover username/password via security questions

 # Dashboard